aryancodes1/LiveIndianCurrencyClassification/README.md

 ## Working

 #### In my project, I applied transfer learning to boost the accuracy of predictions on my dataset.
 Specifically, I chose the Xception Deep Learning Algorithm because it showed the highest accuracy.
-To tailor it for my dataset, I added my own neural network layers.
+My dataset includes images of 10,20,50,100,200,500,2000 Rupees Images.To tailor it for my dataset, I added my own neural network layers.
 By tweaking various hyperparameters, I fine-tuned the model to achieve the best training and testing errors.
 This way, I made sure the algorithm worked efficiently for my specific needs

 ## Architecture
 ![Alt text](structure.png)